DOCUMENTATION - LASER #

 Images are natively supported by the software, without requiring any additional action from the user.
 The image is automatically converted into a suitable rendering for engraving using rasterization, which allows for an accurate black-and-white representation of the original.

-The current method used for image rendering is rasterization, but improvements are planned, notably the addition of dithering.
+The current method used for image rendering is rasterization, and dithering.
 This technique will offer enhanced rendering, especially on less uniform materials, providing better gradation management and a visually more pleasing result.

 Here is another example of engraving, this time on a finalized object.